 Design & Construction

 Ingalls Shipbuilding is the sole builder of Legend-class National Security Cutters for the U.S. Coast Guard.
 The National Security Cutter is the first new design for the service in 20 years.
 Ingalls Shipbuilding builds National Security Cutters using highly pre-outfitted grand blocks over a three year construction span.
-Lessons learned during construction of the first ship in the class led to significant design and build strategy improvements, improved quality, reduced build time and increased savings for each ship.
+Lessons learned during construction of each ship in the class has led to significant design and build strategy improvements, improved quality, reduced build time and increased savings for follow-on ships.

 The NSC program has matured in its serial production at Ingalls Shipbuilding since the contract was first awarded and construction began in 2004.